#435: PyPI Security Transcript

 32:54 You could say, okay, no, I actually uploaded this.

-32:56 I really need to, you know, you could do like a pip install of force --force, or you know, some kind of override.
+32:56 I really need to, you know, you could do like a pip install of force, --force.

-33:02 But by default, if I could just say, you know, it has to have at least 5,000 downloads, or I just don't want it.
+33:02 But by default, if I could just say, you know, it has to have at least 5,000 downloads.

-33:07 I feel like at that point, somebody would have discovered, Oh, you know what is actually using a hundred percent CPU usage and crypto mining or whatever it happens to be doing.
+33:10 Is actually using 100% CPU usage and crypto mining or whatever it happens to be doing.

-33:15 I don't want to be the first Guinea pig in the world to discover this.
+33:15 I don't want to be the first guinea pig in the world to discover this.

 33:18 What do you think about this idea?